BernardoGiordano/Checkpoint/README.md

 ## Credits

-Even though this is the result of independent research and work, Checkpoint for 3DS couldn't be possible without J-D-K's original [JKSM](https://github.com/J-D-K/JKSM) version, which is an incredible piece of software that you should all be using.
+Even though this is the result of independent research and work, Checkpoint for 3DS couldn't be possible without J-D-K's original [JKSM](https://github.com/J-D-K/JKSM) version.

 TuxSH for [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool), from which SPI code has been taken.

-WinterMute and [devkitPro](https://devkitpro.org/) contributors for devkitARM, devkitA64 and [dkp-pacman](https://github.com/devkitPro/pacman/releases).
+WinterMute, fincs and [devkitPro](https://devkitpro.org/) contributors for devkitARM, devkitA64 and [dkp-pacman](https://github.com/devkitPro/pacman/releases).

-All the maintainers for [nx-hbmenu](https://github.com/switchbrew/nx-hbmenu), for all the Switch rendering functions.

 Yellows8 and all the mantainers for [switch-examples](https://github.com/switchbrew/switch-examples).

 [rakujira](https://twitter.com/rakujira) for the awesome Checkpoint logo.

-Hikari-chin and all the other testers for their help with testing.
+Fellow testers and troubleshooters for their help.

 ---